zzyAnna/RAGEN/README.md

 </p>

 **2025.3.13 Update:**

-We are recently refactoring code of RAGEN to help you better develop your own idea based on our codebase.
+We are recently refactoring RAGEN code to help you better develop your own idea on the codebase.
 Please checkout our [developing branch](https://github.com/ZihanWang314/RAGEN/tree/main-new).
 The first version decomposes RAGEN and veRL for better co-development, taking the latter as a submodule rather than a static directory.

 **2025.3.8 Update:**